VedantKumawat20/PYTHON_SQL_P3_WALMART/README.md

 ## 2. Problem Statement
 The business collects large volumes of sales and customer data across branches, cities, and categories, but key insights remain hidden.
-This analysis aims to uncover patterns in payment methods, sales performance, customer ratings, profitability, and revenue trends over time, while also addressing city-level behavior, branch comparisons, and data integrity issues.
+This analysis aims to uncover patterns in payment methods, sales performance, customer ratings, profitability, and revenue trends over time, while also addressing city-level behavior, branch comparisons, and data integrity issues.<br>

 ## 3. AIMS Grid